nationalarchives/tdr-dev-documentation/manual/development-setup/signed-commits.md

 11. On Windows run
 	`git config --global gpg.program "C:\Program Files (x86)\GnuPG\bin\gpg.exe"`

+12. Make sure you local  and github user have the correct email address as used above For local git use `$ git config --global user.email`

 ## GitHub Configuration
 1. You'll need the PGP block for your key, which you can obtain through: `gpg --armor --export <keyID>`